zencart/documentation/content/user/troubleshooting/missing_log_files.md

 If you are missing log files, you'll want to work with your hoster to see how they have configured logging.

-You can determine if your host has you configured to run FPM by looking at the [Server/Version Info](/user/admin_pages/tools/server_info) page, under the **cgi-fcgi** section.
+You can determine if your host has you configured to run PHP-FPM by looking at the [Server/Version Info](/user/admin_pages/tools/server_info) page, under the **cgi-fcgi** section.

+(Note: If you don't see the line that says "php-fpm active," then it's not active.)

 ![FPM](/images/fpm.png)

-If it is, look under the **Core** section to determine where your log is stored:
+If PHP-FPM is active, look under the **Core** section to determine where your log is stored:

 ![FPM Log](/images/fpm_log.png)